 Much of our pro bono practice indirectly addresses the consequences of structural racism.
 We seek to correct the effects of economic and other disparities which impact Black people, Indigenous people and other people of color (BIPOC).
 From housing and education to second chances, medical-legal partnerships and more, this work is vital to our communities and fundamental to our pro bono practice.

 Advancing racial justice also requires a long-term effort to intentionally dismantle structural racism.
-The firm is participating and local and national efforts, including the Law Firm Anti-Racism Alliance, that are taking a long-term approach to identifying and dismantling laws, policies and systems and contribute to systemic racism.
+The firm is participating in local and national efforts, including the Law Firm Anti-Racism Alliance, that are taking a long-term approach to identifying and dismantling laws, policies and systems that contribute to systemic racism.

 In addition, racial equity starts at home.
 You can read about the firm's commitment to diversity and inclusion here.
 Read on to learn about the five main areas of focus as we strive to effect systemic change.